Are you wondering how to start a blog and get paid? How to make money online?

 Only you know what’s right for you.
 But what if you still have more than one idea and aren’t sure which one to go with?

 Just pick one and roll with it!
-The beauty of blogging is that you’re not limited to one website.
+The beauty of starting a blog is that you’re not limited to one website or one idea.
 You can try one out, and if you don’t like it, start a completely different site with a different topic!

 The important thing is to get started and get practice.
 You’re building an asset that will generate income for you for a lifetime.
 It’s OK if you don’t get it right the first time!

-Once you’ve got one, move on to step 2.
+Once you’ve got your blog topic, move on to step 2.